IDMNYU/DM-UY-3193/04_feb7_day4/README.md

 * Make sure to submit the link to your Word Guesser Game v1 and your first self-assessment on NYU Classes

 * Edit your Word Guesser/Hangman game to be object oriented and more advanced.
 For this assignment, please submit a link to your web-based text editor (repl, jsfiddle, etc).
+NYU Classes will have a grading breakdown for this assignment.

   * The game selects a random word from a word list and makes that the secret word